 - 4.1 Impact on Children and Young People in Norfolk: Norfolk YOT is committed to ensuring that children, young people and their families have a voice and influence in the youth justice system and has developed a service user participation and involvement strategy.
 This strategy includes a number of tools and mechanisms for routinely seeking the views of children and young people on the services they receive.
-Additionally, in 2014, Her Majesty's Inspectorate of Probation [HMIP] asked all YOTs in the country to complete an ongoing e-survey so that they may use the reported outcomes from Norfolk young people as part of the inspection process.
-83 completed questionnaires were submitted by young people involved with Norfolk YOT against a target of 72 and the feedback is summarised within the report. - 4.2 Legal Implications: NYOT works within a range of legislation connected with both criminal justice and child care. - 4.3 Human Rights: All NYOT activity takes into account human rights legislation and principles. - 4.4 Equality Impact Assessment (EqIA): All internal and partnership policies and procedures undergo structured equality impact assessments before being issued.
+A snapshot of feedback is contained in page 10 of the Plan. - 4.2 Legal Implications: NYOT works within a range of legislation connected with both criminal justice and child care. - 4.3 Human Rights: All NYOT activity takes into account human rights legislation and principles. - 4.4 Equality Impact Assessment (EqIA): All internal and partnership policies and procedures undergo structured equality impact assessments before being issued.
 NYOT monitors the ethnicity, age and gender of all young people on a quarterly basis and carries out a full biennial audit to ensure that disproportionate activity in what it or the youth justice system does is noted and minimised. - 4.5 Section 17 Crime and Disorder Act: All NYOT's activity relates to the prevention of crime and disorder and making Norfolk an even safer place to live and work is a major priority - 4.6 Risk implications relating to the work of NYOT are reviewed quarterly with action points included, if required.
-The Plan contains an account of the risk implications associated with the achievement of actions, key performance indicators and objectives.